 Alternatively, you might be able to replicate the experience by sitting on your balcony, painting yourself pink and gorging on whatever food and drink you have in the house.

 Going back to the roots of flower watching, you’ll be treated to some absolutely stunning views.
 The waves of people, coupled with the sea of pink leaves is an incredible sight.
 You’ll easily be able to upload any picture to Instagram accompanied by unique hashtags like #pink, #japan, and #imlostwherearemyfriends.

 Nope: You’ll spend a lot of time in the queues for the toilet

 With hanami comes the consumption of copious amounts of food and liquids that really don’t like to hang around in your body for too long.
 At hanami, the queues become a different beast.
 You might only have four or five toilets serving a crowd of a few hundred.

 Hanami is a great experience to let the general atmosphere, and any liquid confidence, fuel your Japanese ability – you’ll rapidly find your group mixing with those around you; with food, drinks and good times being shared.

 Two great friends of mine were made during hanami when a group nearby were playing a board game and invited a few of us over to play.
-Although at first we focused on discussing the fragility of life as embodied by the fleeting presence of cherry blossoms, it quickly descended into what our favorite food and drink was.
+Although at first, we focused on discussing the fragility of life as embodied by the fleeting presence of cherry blossoms, it quickly descended into what our favorite food and drink were.